apache/pulsar/site/docs/latest/deployment/aws-cluster.md

 You can install Terraform using the instructions [here](https://www.terraform.io/intro/getting-started/install.html).

-You'll also need to have the Terraform and Ansible configurations locally on your machine.
+You'll also need to have the Terraform and Ansible configurations for Pulsar locally on your machine.
 They're contained in Pulsar's [GitHub repository](https://github.com/apache/incubator-pulsar), which you can fetch using Git:

 ```bash
 $ git clone https://github.com/apache/incubator-pulsar
 $ cd incubator-pulsar/deployment/terraform-ansible/aws
 ```

-## Creating AWS resources using Terraform
+## SSH setup

 In order to create the necessary AWS resources using Terraform, you'll need to create an SSH key.
 To create a private SSH key in `~/.ssh/id_rsa` and a public key in `~/.ssh/id_rsa.pub`: